wso2-attic/ballerina-integrator/README.md

 ```

-Now let’s move into the key implementation of this guide which is the BFF implementation.
+Now let’s move to the key implementation of BFF services.

 Mobile BFF(mobile_bff_service) is a shim used to support Mobile user experience in this use case.
 When loading mobile application home page, it calls a single resource in Mobile BFF and retrieve appointments, medical records and messages.
 This will reduce number of backend calls and help to load the home pages in much efficient way.
 Also the mobile apps having different method of sending notifications hence home page loading does not need to involve notification management service.